FAQ: How to Quickly Sell a House with Mold

 Of course, some degree of mold is to be expected in a home.
 It can be an unsightly—and often smelly—nuisance, but that doesn’t mean it isn’t normal.
 So, when health issues do arise, the fungus itself is not always at fault.
 Instead, a mold allergy may be to blame.

-Unfortunately, that doesn’t let you off the hook from dealing with the problem—especially if you’re selling a house with mold issues.
+Unfortunately, that doesn’t let you off the hook for dealing with the problem—especially if you’re selling a house with mold issues.
 It doesn’t matter what type of mold it is or how serious the problem may (or may not) be, either.
 Because mold is a potential health concern, it has to be quickly handled.
 In most states, it must be legally disclosed to all interested buyers as well.

 To avoid mold litigation, and to honestly help the sale of your house go through quickly, you have three options.
 They are: